Ogiri okpei Castor seed flavor seasoning

 What is Ogiri Okpei called in English?

 Ogiri Okpei is commonly referred to as fermented locust beans in English.
-It is a traditional seasoning used in many West African dishes, known for its strong, pungent aroma and rich, savory flavor.
+It is a traditional seasoning used in many West African dishes, known for its strong, pungent aroma and rich, savoury flavour.
 It adds depth to soups and stews, making it a beloved ingredient in local cuisine

 It is different from Ogiri.